Title: Employee Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct Complaint Procedure

 - modifying the work schedules of either party;

 - temporarily modifying supervisory relationships;

-- monitoring/increasing supervision of the respondent; and/or
+- monitoring/increasing supervision of the complainant and respondent to ensure no retaliation; and/or

 - notifying William & Mary Police to address any safety/security concerns.